pywbem/pywbem/docs/intro.rst

 * WBEM client library

-  The WBEM client library issues WBEM operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards :term:`DSP0200` and :term:`DSP0201`.
+  The WBEM client library provides an API for issuing WBEM operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards :term:`DSP0200` and :term:`DSP0201`.

-  See :ref:`WBEM client library API` for a description of its API.
+  See :ref:`WBEM client library API` for a description of the API.

 * WBEM listener